 The program will empower participants to reflect on their own careers by hearing from inspirational leaders and discussing with them the known inhibitors of career progression for women.
 The participants will become members of a network of women from different backgrounds, who, through this program, will get to know and trust each other and provide support across universities.

-Short-listing/eligibility checking of nominees is undertaken by the HR Division;
+Short-listing/eligibility checking of nominees is undertaken by the People and Culture Division;

-A selection committee chooses the final five participants from the short list.
+A selection committee chooses the final four participants from the short list.

 Further information can be found on the WATTLE Program website.